Stocks rise on Wall Street as talks on Ukraine progress

 Energy prices have been extremely volatile as the conflict continues, but have been easing over the last few days.
 Pressure on prices is also being relieved as Chinese authorities lock down Shanghai because of a surge in COVID-19 cases, which could crimp global demand for oil.

-U.S. crude oil prices fell 2.8% and Brent crude, the international standard, fell 2.7%.
+U.S. crude oil prices fell 1.6% and Brent crude, the international standard, slid 6.8%.
 Prices are still up more than 30% globally, but were up more than 50% as of just last week.

 Falling oil prices weighed down energy companies, which had some of the biggest losses on Tuesday.
-Hess slid 2.3%.
+Hess fell 0.9%.

 The Federal Reserve has already announced a 0.25% hike of its key benchmark interest rate and is prepared to continue raising rates.